davidezordan/davidezordan.github.io/_posts/2021-09-04-ndepend-unity-support.md

 </p>

 <p style="text-align: justify;">
-For this reason, NDepend default settings have been updated not to highlight false positives: as an example, the Fields should be declared as private rule is now disabled for these projects as it is often better, for performance reasons, to use fields instead of properties (some excellent presentations about performance from the Unite Now 2020 conference are available here and here).
+For this reason, NDepend default settings have been updated not to highlight false positives: as an example, the <em>Fields should be declared as private rule</em> is now disabled for these projects as it is often better, for performance reasons, to use fields instead of properties (some excellent presentations about performance from the Unite Now 2020 conference are available <a href="https://www.youtube.com/watch?v=ZRDHEqy2uPI" target="_blank">here</a> and <a href="https://www.youtube.com/watch?v=EK8sX8oCQbw" target="_blank">here</a>).
 </p>

 <p style="text-align: justify;">